IronCoreLabs/ironcorelabs.github.io/technology/index.md

     });
 ```

-## Identity
+## Integration

-For any given app, logins remain unchanged from what they would otherwise be.
-On initialization of the IronCore SDK, a signed JWT assertion must be provided to establish the identity of the current user.
-When we generate new keys, we tie this assertion to the public key for a verifiable link between the two.
-This also allows developers to look up users by whatever identifier they are comfortable using and to share with those users just by referencing those identifiers.
+IronCore integrates with existing applications and hooks into existing username and password systems.

+On initialization of the IronCore SDK, the calling application signs an assertion establishing the identity of the current user.
+The calling application chooses an identifier that makes sense and then uses that identifier later when sharing protected data.
 IronCore integrates seamlessly with almost any existing app and authentication scheme.

+To add controlled data into an application, the developer only needs to consider the points of use for the data.
+Before saving data, the app calls the IronCore SDK, and after fetching data, the app calls the SDK.
+Or, optionally, a single call will handle encryption, decryption, and storage operations.

 </div>
 {% include slides/slideEnd.html background="/img/tech/abstract-boxes.jpeg"%}